nicholas-alonzo/sqlBatchInsertR/README.md

 # sqlBatchInsertR

-sqlBatchInsertR is built on top of the RODBC package and aims to extend its functionality.
-It provides an efficient way of inserting a data frame into a database table and handling SQL DML statements.
+sqlBatchInsertR provides an efficient way of inserting a data frame into a database table and handling SQL DML statements.
+It is built on top of the RODBC package and aims to extend its functionality.

-__This has currently been tested for use with Microsoft SQL Server.__
+__This has *currently* been tested for use with Microsoft SQL Server.__

 ## Inspiration and Motivation

-In the summer of 2016 I volunteered at a non-profit community health clinic not knowing it would eventually be the start to a full-time career.
-My first big project was to compare Excel records to records in a MS SQL Server database.
+In the summer of 2016 I volunteered at a non-profit community health clinic not knowing it would be the start to a full-time career.
+My first big project was to compare monthly Excel records to records in a Microsoft SQL Server database.
 To accomplish the task, I used R and the RODBC package.

-Once handled, the next phase was to keep track of the Excel records in more detail.
+The next phase was to track the Excel records in more detail.
 This involved data modeling and designing an ETL process.
-One of the challenges I came across was the increasing amount of data in the Excel files.
-The RODBC package offers ```sqlSave()``` for writing to database tables, but it couldn't keep up with the demand.
-I wasn't the only one that noticed; there were others raising this issue on Stack Overflow, but no coded solution provided.
+One of the challenges at this point was the data frame to database writing time.
+RODBC offers ```sqlSave()```, but it couldn't keep up with the demand.
+I wasn't the only one that noticed; others raised this issue on Stack Overflow, but no coded solution was proposed.

-This is when I had the inspiration to write my own functions that could load data more efficiently into a database table.
-I started writing code in 2017 until I reached the solution of creating batches of parameterized INSERT statements.
-It was a *__major__* speed up and I became reliant on it for other projects.
-The code lived in a few scripts until I decided to build it out as an internal package in 2018.
+This is when I had the inspiration to write my own functions.
+I started writing the code in 2017 until I reached a solution of creating batches of parameterized INSERT statements.
+It was a *__major__* speed boost and I became reliant on it for other projects.
+The code lived in a few scripts until I started building it out as an internal package in 2018.

 It's now 2021 and I've decided to open source the package in hopes it'll be useful to others.
-What's nice about it is that it's minimal.
+What's nice about it is that it's minimal and quite simple.
 Only base R is used for data manipulation and RODBC for database connectivity.
-I'm certain there's more enhancements that can be made, so feel free to start a discussion [here](https://github.com/nicholas-alonzo/sqlBatchInsertR/discussions/categories/enhancements).

 ## Prerequisites

 - [R](https://cloud.r-project.org/) (>= 4.0.0)